 Dental cleanings are an essential part of keeping your smile healthy and bright.
 Following an oral exam, one of our skilled hygienists will typically perform a thorough dental cleaning by utilizing an advanced technique designed to clean your teeth more efficiently and effectively.

 Due to chronic gum disease, severe cavities, or broken teeth, teeth may need to be taken out.
-This can be done painlessly under local anesthesia, and then can be replaced in most cases on the same day.
+This can be done painlessly under local anesthesia.

 Restorative dentistry is the diagnosis and management of dental caries, or cavities.
 This is done by removing the decayed portion of a tooth and then bonding a tooth colored filling material in its place.
 Cracked or broken teeth can also be repaired with this bonding process.

 Dental crowns and bridges are custom-fitted tooth prosthetics that are used to replace or restore damaged or missing teeth.
 Crowns – also known as caps – are fixed over the surfaces of natural tooth structures or dental implants.
 Bridges are used to fill in the gaps left by missing teeth and are anchored in place by the natural teeth or crowns nearest the empty space.
 Both crowns and bridges are non-removable and must be cemented in place by a licensed dentist.
 Patients who get crown or bridges to restore their smiles achieve both the function and appearance of natural, healthy teeth.

 At the center of your tooth is pulp.
 Pulp is a collection of blood vessels that helps to build the surrounding tooth.
 Infection of the pulp can be caused by trauma to the tooth, deep decay, cracks and chips, or repeated dental procedures.
 Symptoms of the infection can be identified as visible injury or swelling of the tooth, sensitivity to temperature or pain in the tooth and gums.